aynaever/rusty_shell/README.md

 ## Working on
 - Pipes not implemented yet.
 - Combining commands, or chaining commands through & and | operators, not implemented yet.
+- Implement a customizble shell prompt, depends on the username, host, current path.